JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: It is planned to implement the `Collection` interface in the standard progressions and concrete ranges
+> **Short summary**: it is planned to implement the `Collection` interface in the standard progressions and concrete ranges
 > inherited from them in Kotlin 1.9.
 This could make a different overload selected in the overload resolution if there
 > are two overloads of some method, one accepting an element and another accepting a collection.
 > Kotlin will make this situation visible by reporting a warning or an error when such overloaded method is called